- Departments M - Z

 Citizens' Police Academy

-The Police Department began offering the Citizens' Police Academy back in 2003 as a way to foster interaction between the officers and town residents.
+The Police Department began offering the Citizens’ Police Academy back in 2003 as a way to foster interaction between the officers and town residents.
 Participants will establish a better understanding of the role of the police in the community.
-The program has proven very successful as requests for participation has grown steadily.
-Currently, the department runs the program twice a year.
+The program has proven very successful as requests for participation have grown steadily.

 Topics of Instruction